Rayruiw/weather-project/README.md

 Depending on the day of the city in the morning and night, different weather background pictures are displayed:
 <img src="./weather-client-copy/src/assets/readmepicture/5.png">
 <img src="./weather-client-copy/src/assets/readmepicture/6.jpg">
++ **use5**
+   You can also click the "check suitability" button to view outing tips, which will show whether today is suitable for traveling, jogging, etc.

 # Declaration:
  + **package**:
  + **Environment**: